 Are Shrimp a Good Choice for a Home Aquarium?

-Freshwater shrimps are quickly becoming a popular choice for home aquariums.
+Freshwater shrimp are quickly becoming a popular choice for home aquariums.
 They come in a range of sizes and can be entertaining to watch.
-Many hobbyist enjoy keeping shrimps because of their different colorations.
+Many hobbyists enjoy keeping shrimps because of their different colorations.
 Many species are nocturnal, so chances are high that you will only see them in the morning and at night.

 Shrimp tend to not be too picky about what they eat.
 However, that doesn't mean you can feed them whatever or just have them eat whatever you are feeding your fish.
 Shrimp, like nearly all animals, need a balanced diet filled with nutrients that they need to grow and live a healthy life.
 You can get invertebrate food at your local pet store that has been specifically formulated for shrimp.
 Most species of shrimp will be fine with one feeding each day, and they will be just fine if they miss a day or two of feeding if they are normally well fed.

 Will My Fish Eat My Shrimp?

 One thing you need to watch out for with shrimp is the fish you keep them with.
 That's right there are freshwater fish that will eat your shrimp.
 Generally a good rule to live by with fish keeping is that if they can fit it into their mouths' then they will eat it, or at least try to.

 The most popular 'freshwater' crab for home aquariums is the fiddler crab; sometimes you will see it listed as the mini crab.
 One thing hobbyist need to keep in mind with these crabs is that they are not completely aquatic, nor are they freshwater.
 This means that they will need some salt in their water and access to the surface of your tank.